 - Community Research and Consultancy

-LSSDP empowers communities to take ownership of their state schools to drive improvements at the local level.
-TLC works with each school’s Support Committee (a government mandated group similar to a PTA) and Student Council, and trains these stakeholders to become advocates for improving their schools based on their priorities.
+LSSDP empowers communities to take ownership of the development their state schools, and drive improvements at the local level.
+TL works with each school’s Support Committee (a government mandated group similar to a Parent-Teacher Association) and Student Council, training these stakeholders to become advocates for education and improving their schools based on their own priorities.

 In addition to raising awareness of the importance of education and increasing the support for schools among the community, the LSSDP program has had a demonstrable impact on academic attainment, enrolment, attendance, and reduced drop-out rates.

 Kampuchean Action for Primary Education (“KAPE”) is the largest education-focused local NGO in Cambodia.
 KAPE implements projects, programs and research at all levels of the education system.
 Direct beneficiaries currently number well over 71,000 children at 165 schools across 11 provinces.